robotpy/robotpy-docs/faq.rst

 to the Java version.
 Check out the :ref:`Python WPILib API Reference <wpilib_api>` for more details.

+As of 2020, the API mostly matches the C++ version of WPILib, except that protected functions are prefixed with an underscore (but are availble to all Python code).

-As of 2018, almost all classes and functions from the Java WPILib are available in RobotPy's WPILib implementation.
+From 2015-2019, almost all classes and functions from the Java WPILib are available in RobotPy's WPILib implementation.

 Prior to 2015, the API matched the C++ version of WPILib.